vishvaa-vsk/windots/README.md

 Special mentions for resources and projects that were instrumental in this setup:

+- [**ashish0kumar**](https://github.com/ashish0kumar/windots) for the initial inspiration and some of the configurations used in this project 🌟
 - [**orxngc**](https://github.com/orxngc/walls-catppuccin-mocha) for the stunning **catppuccin-themed wallpapers** 🖼️
 - [**GlazeWM**](https://github.com/glzr-io/glazewm) for an outstanding **tiling window manager** that boosts productivity ✨
 - [**YASB**](https://github.com/amnweb/yasb) for a **versatile and customizable status bar** 🚀